awsdocs/aws-lambda-developer-guide/doc_source/invoking-lambda-function.md

 You can configure AWS Lambda to automatically poll your stream and process any new records such as website click streams, financial transactions, social media feeds, IT logs, and location\-tracking events\.
 Then, AWS Lambda polls the stream periodically \(once per second\) for new records\.

-For stream\-based service, you create event source mapping in AWS Lambda, identifying the stream to poll and which Lambda function to invoke\.
+For stream\-based services, you create event source mapping in AWS Lambda, identifying the stream to poll and which Lambda function to invoke\.

 For an example event, see [Step 2\.3: Create the Lambda Function and Test It Manually](with-kinesis-example-upload-deployment-pkg.md) and [Amazon Kinesis Data Streams Sample Event](eventsources.md#eventsources-kinesis-streams)\.
 For an example use case, see [Using AWS Lambda with Kinesis](with-kinesis.md)\.